 I quote YB in some of my YouTube videos from years ago — now these are things I wish that I could take back.
 You don’t know what you don’t know.
 We all need to heal and move forward.
 At the same time, this is a great opportunity to extend compassion to one another.

 Times of chaos are ripe for opportunity.
 The era of “personality worshiping” is gone.
 The fall of YB gives all of us who love Kundalini yoga permission to break his “rules” and make this practice our own.
 I am excited about this — it feels liberating.

-It feels like the scandal has tipped the balance back into equilibrium, allowing us to take ownership of our practice and to use discernment when searching for teachers.
+It feels like the scandal has tipped the balance back into equilibrium, allowing us to take ownership of our practice and to use discernment when building the Golden Chain of our lineage.
 This can only lead to good!

 Where Can I Practice Kundalini Yoga, Now?

 Kundalini yoga is still a powerful practice that is taught online, in yoga studios, and at ashrams.
 You can follow me on YouTube, where I teach kriyas, Kundalini meditation, and pranayama breathing techniques.
 You can also join me for my Kundalini Yoga Teacher Training with Guru Singh, where we teach Kundalini yoga as an individual spiritual practice that is unlike the teachings of Yogi Bhajan.
 While the practice certainly will be challenging for the ego at times, it should never, ever ask you to do something that you feel is wrong.

 The YB story reminds us of the importance of trusting your own direct experience.
 If you don’t want to wear a turban or wear white when practicing Kundalini yoga, for example, then feel emboldened to DO YOU.
 Trust your own direct experience in your practice and do what feels right and works for you.

 This is among is the highest values of Uplifted yoga and reflected in our new Kundalini Yoga Teacher Training with Guru Singh.